chakAs3/storybook-vue-custom-render/README.md

 ### JSX Syntax

-The story is rendered using the JSX syntax.
-The `Button` component is rendered with the provided arguments.
+The story is rendered using the JSX syntax. the render function here is the usual vue `render()` function, similar to the one we use Vue component if we use JSX, and similar to the one used in Storybook React story

 ```javascript
 export const JSXSyntax: Story = {